21nroy70/Airline-Delay-Prediction-XgBoost-Level-Hard-Difficulty-MSML610/README.md

 python -m src.train_baselines

-2. Or if you wanna run .ipynb files:
+b.
+Or if you wanna run .ipynb files:

 notebooks/01_spark_etl_and_features.ipynb